sheddyranking/Sci-kit-Learn/README.md

 [This book is great] and [This book was so bad] = [this,book,is,great,was,so,bad] this are the words and the rule will be #[1,1,1,1,0,0,0]

+## Improvement on our Model

-## ReviewContainer
+### ReviewContainer
-In other to evenly distribute the dataSet[POSITIVE,NUETRAL,NEGATIVE] we created a of Reviewcontainer class that we call evenly distribute Methods that we even out our training data and test data
+In other to evenly distribute the dataSet[POSITIVE,NEGATIVE] we created a of Reviewcontainer class that we call evenly distribute Methods that we even out our training data and test data equally